planetarytechnology/rfcs/README.md

 see and review it.
 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-The shepherd assigned to your RFC should help you get feedback from Planetary Technology members as well.
+The shepherd assigned to your RFC should help you get feedback from community members as well.
 * The shepherd may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail.